microsoft/hands-on-lab-azure-functions/docs/workshop.md

 using Microsoft.Azure.Functions.Worker.Extensions.OpenAI.TextCompletion;
 ```

-This will managed for you the authentication to the Azure Open AI service and send the transcription to the service to get a summary of the transcription.
+This will be managed for you the authentication to the Azure OpenAI service and send the transcription to the service to get a summary of the transcription.

 Then you just have to consume the `Content` property of the response object and update the `Completion` field of the `AudioTranscription` object: